openvswitch/ovs/INSTALL.Docker.md

 * Docker creates your logical port and attaches it to the logical network in a single step.

-For e.g., to attach a logical port to network 'foo' inside cotainer busybox,
+For e.g., to attach a logical port to network 'foo' inside container busybox,
 run:

 ```